JustinRJ/CaerulusEngine/README.md

 # CaerulusEngine
 Entity Component System Game Engine

-A game engine I have been developing in my spare time to practise C++.
+The code for a game engine I have been developing in my spare time to practise C++.

 One of the design decisions was not to document any of the code and instead rely upon concise, self-documenting code.